-Model verification and validation are critical in the development of a simulation model.
+Model validation and verification are critical in the development of a simulation model.
 Unfortunately, there is no set of specific tests that can easily be applied to determine the "correctness" of the model.
 Furthermore, no algorithm exists to determine what techniques or procedures to use.
 Every new simulation project presents a new and unique challenge.